Crawl Space Repair in Gresham, OR

 Gresham Crawl Space FAQs

 - Costs in Gresham, OR match the broader Portland metro 2026 pricing: a code-compliant vapor barrier runs $3,225 to $4,425, full encapsulation lands around $10,100 to $12,325, drainage plus sump pump runs $3,825 to $6,800, and mold remediation adds $1,525 to $3,825.
+See the full cost guide for pricing on every service and what pushes each one to the high end.
 Square footage, clearance height, and existing standing water are the biggest cost variables.
 A free in-home inspection from a licensed contractor produces an accurate quote.

 - Gresham is in Oregon, which requires a CCB (Construction Contractors Board) license for crawl space repair work.
 The contractors in the referral network for Gresham hold active CCB licenses, bond, and liability insurance.
 Verify any contractor at oregon.gov/ccb before signing a contract.